-In the body of the report we survey the status of NBN policy across the region.
+In the body of the report we survey the status of NBN or related national policy across the region.
 Approaches vary greatly which is to be expected given the immense diversity in terms of infrastructure, political situation and economic development across MENA.